CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9C - Solar Eclipses.md

 -\mu'\cos(d) \\ d' \\ 0
 \end{bmatrix}\cdot \textbf{r}
 ```
-Which, when all the vectors are substituted in, can be written:
+Which, when all the vectors are substituted in, becomes:
 ```math
 P' = \begin{bmatrix}
 \sin(Q) \\ \cos(Q) \\ 0